 Averaging about 3/4 of a mile wide and stretching 16 miles in length, Skaneateles Lake (from the Iroquois meaning "long lake") reaches across three counties: Onandaga, Cayuga and Cortland.

 The village of Skaneateles, along the northern shores of the lake, is widely regarded as being among the finest villages in all of the Finger Lakes.
-This charming hamlet boasts a well-developed infrastructure and attractions for the tourist trade, including a good supply of hotels, inns and B&B's, a full calendar of activities and events and a broad range of quality eateries.
+The charming hamlet boasts a well-developed infrastructure and attractions for the tourist trade, including a variety of hotels, inns and bed & breakfasts, a full calendar of activities and events, and a broad range of quality eateries.
 The village also has a rich, well-documented history that dates back to revolutionary times—the first settlers were veterans of the Revolutionary War who were awarded land grants as compensation for military service.

 Downtown Skaneateles - the streets of downtown Skaneateles evoke images of classic New England and embody the word "quaint."
 Stroll the Clift Park waterfront, check out the gazebo, and take in the natural beauty of the lake.

 During weekends in December, the village of Skaneateles hosts "Dickens Christmas," an improvisational street theater, featuring Dickens characters roaming the streets in Victorian costumes.
 Horse-drawn carriages, carolers and even chesnuts roasting on open fires add to festive ambiance.

 Like most of the Finger Lakes, the area around Skaneateles Lake is good for bicyclists, provided that they are experienced with road riding.
 There are no marked biking trails on the lake, but the 32-mile circuit around the lake is a popular road route.

 Skaneateles Lake is very popular for sailing and other recreational boating.
 Environmental controls are relatively strong, though, because the lake is a water source for the surrounding towns, so public boat launches are few.